 Submitted by Teresa Carr, P.R./Social Services Assistant

-Do to our upcoming move, many activities normally held at the Senior Center will be temporarily on hold until January 2014.
+Due to our move, many activities normally held at the Senior Center will be temporarily on hold until further notice.
 We apologize for any inconvenience this may cause.
 We will resume activities and exercise programs as soon as we settle in at our new location.